Shoeless Joe Jackson: Films

-Shoeless Joe was depicted in several films in the late 20th century.
-Eight Men Out, a film directed by John Sayles, based on the Eliot Asinof book of the same name, details the Black Sox Scandal in general and has D. B. Sweeney portraying Jackson.
+Shoeless Joe was depicted in Eight Men Out, a 1988 film directed by John Sayles based on the 1963 Eliot Asinof book of the same name.
+The film details the Black Sox Scandal in general and has D. B. Sweeney portraying Jackson.

-The Phil Alden Robinson film Field of Dreams, based on Shoeless Joe by W. P. Kinsella, stars Ray Liotta as Jackson.
+Phil Alden Robinson's 1989 film Field of Dreams, based on the 1982 book Shoeless Joe by W. P. Kinsella, stars Ray Liotta as Jackson.
 Kevin Costner plays an Iowa farmer who hears a mysterious voice instructing him to build a baseball field on his farm so Shoeless Joe—among others—can play baseball again.